GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/05.641-650/09.Wake-the-Song/docs.md

 Telling still the old, old, story,
 Precious theme- redeeming love!

-Refrain:
-Wake the song, wake the song,
-The song of joy and gladness,
-Wake the song, wake the song,
-The song of Jubilee.

 3.
 Thanks to Thee, O holy Father,
 For the mercies of the year;